dwave-examples/simple-ocean-programs/README.md

 # intro-to-ocean

 This repository provides examples of introductory Ocean programs and concepts.
 Many of the problems that these examples are created from in this repository are explored in our guide, ["Learning to Formulate Problems"](https://docs.dwavesys.com/docs/latest/c_pf_3.html#social-networks-friends-and-enemies).
+This guide discusses how to formulate problems as a binary quadratic model, or BQM, as required to utilize the Ocean SDK.